gayeongpark/gayeongpark.github.io/_posts/2024-09-27-NETWORK-ATTACKS.md

 1. Network Taps: Devices attached to cabling that record network packets.

-2. Wireless Access Points (WAPs): Rogue WAPs can extend physical networks to unauthorized users or be used as "evil twins" to trick users into connecting.
+2. Wireless Access Points (WAPs): Rogue WAPs(Different names or configurations) can extend physical networks to unauthorized users or be used as "evil twins" (Cloning an existing SSID) to trick users into connecting.
 A Wi-Fi Pineapple can be used to easily create a rogue access point.

 3. Servers: Rogue servers may be set up by adversaries to steal credentials or mislead traffic using ARP poisoning.